smilodon76/RXOS-amdOS-zergpool/rxos-readme-eng.txt

 It does not have a graphical interface.

 Based on ubuntu server 18.04 kernel 4.17 & amdgpu-pro 19.50.
 Minimum requirements 8gb usb, hdd.
-(No tested ssd) 1gb ram and up for ethash, 2-3gb and up for verthash.
+(No tested ssd) 1gb ram and up for ethash, 2-3gb and up for verthash.Amd rx4XX, rx5XX graphics cards and those supported by the driver amdgpu-pro 19.50

 Download img https://drive.google.com/drive/folders/1ZMJ7LENK5QTchnTLKzmKruas1PqLPvld?usp=sharing